MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab04_Set up_and_use_a_purchase_approval_workflow.md

 ## Task 3: Configure notification settings
 **Goal:** Set up notification settings to ensure relevant users are informed about pending approval requests.

-1. Open the **Notification Setup** page:
+1. Open the **Workflow Notification Setup** page:
-   - In the search bar, enter **Notification Setup**, and select the related link.
+   - In the search bar, enter **Workflow Notification Setup**, and select the related link.

 2. Configure notification preferences:
    - Specify how users receive notifications (e.g., email or in-app).
-   - Define the notification triggers (e.g., "Approval request created" or "Approval request overdue").
+   - Define the notification triggers (e.g., "Approval" or "Overdue").

 3. Test the notification setup:
    - Send a test notification to ensure users receive alerts as expected.